No time? My pick for the best curling iron for fine hair is the BaByliss Pro Porcelain Ceramic Curling Iron.

 - Power button located where you place your thumb – can accidentally turn off while in use

 The Remington Pro Curling Wand is a tapered wand, meaning the tip of the barrel is narrower than the base.
-It comes in 2 barrel sizes – ½” – 1”, and 1” – 1 ½”, so if you want a tighter wave, get the smaller one.
+It comes in 2 barrel sizes – the skinnier ½” – 1”, and the wider 1” – 1 ½”, so if you want a tighter wave, get the smaller one.
 The larger diameter is ideal for creating loose waves.

 As a wand, there is no clamp to hold your hair against the barrel.
 You take a section of hair by the ends with one hand, wind it around the barrel, and then hold a few seconds before releasing.